-- 🗐 Flips the image around a vertical axis, from left to right. - Description Rotates the image 90° anti-clockwise. - Rotates the image 90° clockwise
+- Flips the image around a vertical axis, from left to right. - ➡ Flips the image around a horizontal axis, from top to bottom. - Description Rotates the image 90° anti-clockwise. - Rotates the image 90° clockwise

 7.5 Selecting part of an image